ttimbers/2015-04-30-SFU/README.md

 ###### Day 2
 Building programs with Python - Bill Mills

-Version Control with Git - Daisie Huang
+Version Control with Git - Daisie Huang (2nd projector has been booked from MBB from 12:15-5:00pm)